takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.50.02 <br>
+    ・ Fixed an issue where time calculations did not work when there was a difference in date between UTC time and local time. <br>
+    ・ Fixed a problem in the 'Creative Search Tool' where the search button could not be pressed if the correct format was not entered. <br>

   ○ 4.50.01 <br>
     ・ Fixed an issue where the number of qualify teams was not displayed when entering animation in a race round when SquadList was not displayed. <br>